-The aim of this book is to provide an exhaustive [eingehende] orientation over the current material [gegenwärtigen Stoff] of HILBERT's proof theory.
-Despite the fact that very little has been achieved here so far compared to the goals of the theory, there still are plenty of succinct [prägnant] results, viewpoints, and proof ideas that seem worthwhile to make aware of.
+The aim of this book is to provide a thorough orientation to the current content of HILBERT's proof theory.
+Despite the fact that the achievements to date have been modest in comparison to the goals of the theory, there are still plenty of suggestive results, viewpoints, and proof ideas that seem worth reporting on.

-The purpose of the book led to two main themes for the design of the content of this second volume.-On the one hand, to present in detail the principal proof-theoretic approaches of HILBERT that follow from the ε -symbol together with their implementations.
+The purpose of the book has resulted in two main themes for the contents of this second volume.
+On the one hand, to present in detail the principal proof-theoretic approaches of HILBERT that follow from the ε -symbol together with their implementations.

-A substantial part of the investigations presented here has not been published yet at all, except for some bare hints.
-Thus, not only there is interest in the subject matter, but also the scientific obligation of the HILBERT-school to justify the various previous announcements of proofs by actually providing these proofs-this demand is all the more pressing in this case, since one was initially (until the year 1930) mistaken about the consequences of the proofs by ACKERMANN and V. NEUMANN which resulted from one of the approaches of HILBERT mentioned above.
+A substantial part of the investigations presented here have not yet been published at all, aside from some brief hints.
+Thus, not only is there interest in the subject matter, but there is also a scientific obligation on the part of the HILBERT-school to justify the various previous announcements of proofs by actually providing these proofs.
+This demand is all the more pressing in this case, since there was initially (until the year 1930) some error about the scope of the proofs by ACKERMANN and V. NEUMANN, which resulted from one of the approaches of HILBERT mentioned above.

 These hitherto unpublished proofs are now presented in detail in §§ 1 and 2.
-In particular, the restriction which is here still imposed on the consistency proof for the number-theoretic formalism is clearly made apparent.
+In particular, the restriction which is here still imposed on the consistency proof for the number-theoretic formalism is made clearly apparent.

-With the help of one of the methods presented here a simple approach to a series of theorems arises at the same time by which the proof-theoretic investigation of the predicate calculus is satisfactorily rounded off and which also allow for remarkable applications to axiomatics.
-A theorem of theoretical logic that has been first formulated and proved by J. HERBRAND, for which we obtain a natural and simple proof by the mentioned route, lies at the center of these considerations.
+With the help of one of the methods presented here, a simple approach to a series of theorems also arises by which the proof-theoretic investigation of the predicate calculus is satisfactorily rounded off and which also allows for remarkable applications to axiomatics.
+A theorem of theoretical logic that was first formulated and proved by J. HERBRAND, for which we obtain a natural and simple proof by the mentioned route, lies at the center of these considerations.

-The discussion of the applications of this theorem also offers the opportunity for some considerations about the decision problem.
-Following these a proof-theoretic sharpening [Verschärfung] of GÖDEL's completeness theorem is proved in § 4.
+The discussion of the applications of this theorem also offers the opportunity for consideration of the decision problem.
+Following this, a prooftheoretic sharpening of GÖDEL's completeness theorem is proved in § 4.

-The second main theme is provided by the considerations [Auseinandersetzung des Sachverhalts] which have led to the necessity of extending the limits of the contentual forms of inference [inhaltlichen Schlußweisen] that allowed in proof-theory beyond the previous demarcation of the "finite standpoint".
-GÖDEL's discovery that every sharply delineated [scharf abgegrenzt] and sufficiently expressive formalism is not deductively complete [deduktiven Unabgeschlossenheit] stands at the center of these considerations.
-Both of GÖDEL's theorems which express this matter of fact are discussed in detail with regard to their relation to the semantic paradoxes, to the conditions for their validity and the implementation of their proofs-GÖDEL only hints at the proof for the second theorem-, and to their applicability to the full number-theoretic formalism.
+The second main theme is represented by the considerations leading to the necessity of extending the limits of the contentual forms of inference allowed in proof-theory, beyond the previous demarcation of the "finite standpoint".
+GÖDEL's discovery that every sharply delineated [scharf abgegrenzt] and sufficiently expressive formalism is deductively incomplete [deduktiven Unabge-schlossenheit] stands at the center of these considerations.
+Both of GÖDEL's theorems which express this fact are discussed in detail with respect to their relation to the semantic paradoxes, to the conditions for their validity, and the implementation of their proofs-GÖDEL only hints at the proof for the second theorem-and to their applicability to the full number-theoretic formalism.

-The discussion regarding the extension of the finite standpoint is followed by the consideration of GENTZEN's recent consistency proof for the numbertheoretic formalism.
-Sure enough, only what is methodologically novel in this proof is presented in detail and discussed, namely the application of a particular kind of CANTOR's "transfinite induction".
+The discussion regarding the extension of the finite standpoint is followed by consideration of GENTZEN's recent consistency proof for the numbertheoretic formalism.
+Of course, only what is methodologically novel in this proof is presented in detail and discussed, namely the application of a particular kind of CANTOR's "transfinite induction".